krzysztof-owczarek/kowczarek.github.io/content/hpa_problems_heavy_traffic.md

 It might take a long time to find an optimal setup, as it is not an easy thing to do.
 When you feel that you have already optimized a lot and the test is still passing, deploy it and observe how it behaves in production.

-# Further optimizations - introducing HPA to the deployment:
+## Further optimizations - configuring Horizontal Pod Autoscaler (HPA) for the deployment

 Our test case was special because the traffic we had to deal with was expected to appear in spikes.
 Spikes that we have prepared for were rare, but demanding.
 We wanted to prepare our service for spikes rising to hundreds of requests per second.

 We already had a well-balanced, working, static deployment with optimized resources and replicas count.
 Nevertheless, most of the time the applications were running idle, so there was still room for further optimizations.

-# Introducing Horizontal Pod Autoscaler (HPA) can go wrong and here’s why:
+## Introducing Horizontal Pod Autoscaler (HPA) can go wrong and here’s why

 As simple as it may look, reducing the replica count by some value and configuring HPA to bring that number back will not always work as expected.